 A more detailed account of variants of concept of polynomials over hyperrings is even more recent, having less than five years (\cite{jun2015algebraic}, \cite{ameri2019superring}, \cite{baker2021descartes}, \cite{roberto2021superrings}).

 In \cite{roberto2021superrings} we start a model-theoretic oriented analysis of multialgebras introducing the class of algebraically closed hyperfields and providing variant proof of quantifier elimination flavor, based on new results on superring of polynomials.
-In \cite{roberto2021ACmultifields2} we provide new steps the program of studying the hyperfields (and natural variants: superfields) under a natural notion of algebraic extension and roots of polynomials - this shares some common features with the recent work in \cite{baker2021descartes} - we showed that every superfield has a (unique up to isomorphism) full algebraic extension to a superfield that is algebraically closed.
+In \cite{roberto2022ACmultifields2} we develop provide new steps the program of studying the hyperfields (and natural variants: superfields) under a natural notion of algebraic extension and roots of polynomials - this shares some common features with the recent work in \cite{baker2021descartes} - we showed that every superfield has a (unique up to isomorphism) full algebraic extension to a superfield that is algebraically closed.

-In the present work we develop provide new steps the program of studying the hyperfields/superfields under a natural notion of algebraic extension and roots of polynomials.
-In the present work, we develop the theory of quadratic extensions for hyperfields/superfields, through the development of results concerning the superrings of polynomials, envisaging some applications to algebraic theory of quadratic forms and Real Algebraic Geometry.
-The use of hyperfields/hyperrings/multirings in connection with Real Algebraic Geometry started 15 years ago, in \cite{marshall2006real}.
+In the present work we develop provide new steps the program of studying the special groups/hyperfields under a construction that emulate the natural notion of algebraic extension and roots of polynomials: \begin{defn}[Definition \ref{sgalgext}] Let $G$ be a special group, $F$ its special hyperfield associated and $\alpha\in F$ with $\alpha\ne0,1$.
+We denote $\omega=[X]\in F[X]/\langle X^2-\alpha\rangle$ and define

-The significance of these multialgebraic methods - as addition of roots to a superfield (Theorem \ref{lemquadext}) and Marshall's quotient of a superring (Theorem \ref{marshallquo-teo})-to (univalent) Commutative Algebra is indicated by applying these results to algebraic theory of quadratic forms: (i) obtaining new relevant constructions in the category of special groups (or its equivalent category special hyperfields, as in Theorems \ref{teo150}, \ref{teo32}; (ii) extending the validity of the Arason-Pfister Hauptsatz (Theorem \ref{haup} in Subsection 6.1, see also Subsection 6.2) - a positive answer (\cite{arason1971hauptsatz}) to a question posed by Milnor in a classical paper of 1970 (\cite{milnor1970algebraick})- and established by Dickmann-Miraglia to the realm of {\em reduced} special groups (or its equivalent category real reduced hyperfields) in 2000 (\cite{dickmann2000special}).
+We also write $\omega=\sqrt\alpha$. \end{defn} This "quadratic extension" $F(\omega)$ of a special hyperfield $F$ provides the main idea of an alternative proof of Hauptsatz for reduced special groups: \begin{teo}[APH for reduced special groups \ref{haupred}] Let $G$ be a reduced special group, then it holds $AP_G(n)$, for all $n \geq 0$.
+In more details: for each $n \geq 0$ and For each $\varphi = \langle a_1,\cdots, a_k \rangle$, a non-empty ($k\geq 1$), regular and anisotropic form, if $\varphi\in I^n(G)$, then $\dim(\varphi)\ge2^n$ $\varphi\in I^n(G)$, if $\varphi \neq \emptyset$ is anisotropic, then $\dim_{W,G}(\varphi)\ge2^n$. \end{teo} In our alternative proof of \ref{haupred} we mainly use the Marshall quotient of a hyperfield and avoid the use of the invariants developed in Chapter 7 of \cite{dickmann2000special}.
+These methods are available for general special groups, and the main Theorems of Section \ref{newresg} are fully generalized in Section \ref{Hauptsatz-section}.
+This is the machinery necessary for the proof of Theorem \ref{haupintro}.

-\underline{Outline of the work:}
+\textbf{Outline of the work:}